IBM/container-service-getting-started-wt/Lab 0/README.md

 To locally build images and push them to your registry namespace, [install Docker](https://www.docker.com/community-edition#/download).
 The Docker CLI is used to build apps into images.

 **Note:** The prefix for running commands by using the Docker CLI is `docker`.

+# Docker, Version 1.9. or later
+Navigate to https://store.docker.com/ to install Docker for your platform.